ranneyd/agate/README.md

 - Whitespace-based code blocking.
 - Loosely typed variables delimited by the `@` symbol.
     - Supports integers, floating-point numbers, strings, and arrays.
+    - Variable assignment via the `=` symbol.
 - Simple control blocks such as if/else and for loops.
     - Includes a ternary `statement ? true_case : false_case` operator
+- Mixins
+    - Mixin signatures are the `def` keyword, followed by an identifier, followed by parenthesized parameters
+        - ex: `def my_mixin(arg1, arg2, arg3)`
+    - Indentation block below constitutes body of function
+    - Mixins are invoked with the identifier, followed by parenthesized arguments
+        - ex: `my_mixin(1, "string", @variable)`
+    - Any markup generated in functions will be inserted where mixin is called
 - Import widgets (copy/paste style) into code with `> filename`.
     - Importing copy/pastes the code THEN compiles as if they were one document. `>> filename` imports code as raw text and does not compile it.
 - Invoke templates with `| filename`.